 The World Book Club compromised by having a voiceover artist read three short passages from Moonstone, and following each one with questions.
 IBM’s Watson Speech to Text service which I used to transcribe it, turned the audio into something was almost, but not quite, entirely unlike tea, sorry, Moonstone.
 (Apologies, Douglas Adams).

 Think speaking in an audio stream is difficult?
 Try reciting poetry

 With the online event on Jan.
-25, 2021, which was the launch of poet Brian Bilston‘s new poetry collection, Alexa, what is there to know about love?, there was a royal stuff-up with the book itself.
-The advance signed copy that I had bought as part of registering the event some weeks before, had not yet arrived.
-I could not order it from Amazon to reach me by the time of the event, since it is only due to be published on March 16, 2021.
+25, 2021, which was the launch of poet Brian Bilston’s new poetry collection, Alexa, what is there to know about love?, there was a royal stuff-up with ordering the book which meant I did not have a copy to refer to at the time.
 There was no transcript or subtitling available, nor any on-screen display of the text in the book.

 One way is to mitigate this problem of having no text to refer back to, is to show the artist’s face onscreen, which means that the viewers/listeners can at least lip-read and face-read a bit (as people have noticed, this is tricky when you wear a face mask).
 But for authors who write under pseudonyms and have hidden personal identities, like Brian Bilston, this becomes tricky and results in the person on screen (whoever it actually was) giving all sorts of odd explanations of who they are, and why they look or sound like they do.